Pedestrian, 42, killed in crash west of Tahlequah before sunrise Monday

-A pedestrian was killed in a Cherokee County crash Monday, the Oklahoma Highway Patrol reported.
+A pedestrian was killed in a Cherokee County crash early Monday, the Oklahoma Highway Patrol reported.

-Troopers wrote that his condition, as well as the cause of the collision, remains under investigation but noted that the weather was clear and the roadway was dry.

-The sun rose a couple of hours after the crash, according to sunrise-sunset.org.
+Troopers wrote that his condition and the cause of the collision remain under investigation, but they noted that the weather was clear and the roadway was dry.
+The crash occurred a couple of hours before sunrise.

 Tags